SprayDriftModels/CDM/README.md

 ## Build on Windows with vcpkg

+Download and install [Visual Studio](https://visualstudio.microsoft.com/).
+In the Visual Studio installer, Workloads tab, select the **Desktop development with C++** workload.
+Under Individual components tab, select **Git for Windows**.

-Make sure Visual Studio is installed with C++ development tools.
-Open an x64 Native Tools Command Prompt and install vcpkg as follows, assuming it will be installed in your home directory (%USERPROFILE%):
+Open the x64 Native Tools Command Prompt and install [vcpkg](https://github.com/microsoft/vcpkg) as follows, assuming it will be installed in your home directory (%USERPROFILE%):

 ```
 cd %USERPROFILE%